COMPLEMENTARY EFFORTS IN WEST PULLMAN

 The 119th Corridor Plan: The 119th Street Corridor stretches four blocks north and south of 119th Street (from I-57 to Union Avenue).
 The vision of the 119th Street Corridor is to attract jobs, industry and resources in order to create a vital economic area on the Far South Side of Chicago and support the diverse residential neighborhoods in the surrounding community.
 Habitat Chicago is proud to be a partner in this plan, spearheaded by Far South Community Development Corporation.

-Blue Door Neighborhood Center: As a part of Blue Cross and Blue Shield of Illinois, this neighborhood center in Pullman is committed to transforming the health of individuals, families and communities.
+Blue Door Neighborhood Center: Run by Blue Cross and Blue Shield of Illinois, this neighborhood center in Pullman is committed to transforming the health of individuals, families and communities.
 In addition to free wellness classes and workshops, the center connects community members with Health Educators as well as additional resources and services.

 One Eleven Food Hall: In 2019, the first food hall in Pullman opened its doors.
-The One Eleven Food Hall project brings south side food business into a larger market and harnesses the resources of a single shared space.
+The One Eleven Food Hall project brings South Side food businesses into a larger market and harnesses the resources of a single shared space.
 Spearheaded by Chicago Neighborhood Initiatives, this project is designed to support emerging entrepreneurs and act as a bridge for local businesses wanting to open or expand their operations.